human-centered-ai-lab/PERSONAS/Developing_Personas_For_AI-Step-By-Step/Readme.md

-# Personas for AI
+<h1 id="step-by-step"> Developing Personas for AI: Step-by-Step </h1>

-**_Personas_** have been successful for over two decades in supporting the development of classic user interfaces by mapping users' mental models to specific contexts.
-You can find more information about the personas method in <sup name="Nielsen">[[Nielsen]](#footnote100)</sup>.

-However, the rapid proliferation of Artificial Intelligence (AI) applications makes it necessary to create new approaches for future human-AI interfaces.
-Human-AI interfaces differ from classical human-computer interfaces in many ways, e.g., in that they acquire some degree of human-like cognitive, self-executing, and self-adaptive capabilities and autonomy, and generate unexpected outputs, requiring interactions that are non-deterministic.
-Furthermore, the most successful AI approaches are so-called "black-box" systems, where the technology and machine learning process are opaque to the user and the AI output is non-intuitive.
-Thus, when it comes to AI applications, often _causability_ <sup name="a1">[[1]](#footnote1)</sup> is added to the users' needs: Specifically in high-stake domains, such as for example in medicine,  users need to understand the rationale and certainty underlying the results delivered by an AI application.
-Therefore, in order to achieve useful AI solutions with high usability and causability, **it is essential that AI applications are designed and developed with the users in mind** (human-centered AI).
-To support such human-centered design and development of AI applications and to help foster the development of novel human-AI interfaces that will be urgently needed in the future, we provide this open available "Personas for AI toolbox".

 In principle, there exist two fundamentally different approaches for creating personas: data-driven persona development and manual persona development.
 Data-driven persona development needs large amounts of user data (big data) to be useful, and thus for many use cases manual persona development using merely qualitative data is a better choice <sup name="a2">[[2]](#footnote2)</sup>.
 In this repository we describe our approach for manual persona development to support human-centered design and development of AI applications.

-# About this Repository
-We have elaborated a 5-steps approach for developing user personas for AI.
-Furthermore, based on our experience from practical implementation of the personas development process, we have created free material and tools to facilitate development of user personas for AI.

-This repository "Personas for AI" contains:
-* a detailed guide for [Developing Personas for AI: Step-by-Step](#developing-personas-for-ai-step-by-step)
-with clear descriptions of the recommended methods and practical hints for implementation
+We give clear explanations of the recommended methods and practical hints for implementation.
+For each step in the persona development process, we provide illustrative examples from the field of Digital Pathology as well as useful, ready-to-use tools.
-* a [Resources](#resources) section, containing illustrative examples from the field of Digital Pathology as well as useful tools for practical implementation for each step in the persona development process, such as for example [Templates](#templates) and [Pictures for Persona Visualisation](#pictures).

-License information:
-We have made available all these material under Creative [Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
-You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper _"Holzinger et al (2021), Personas for AI: An Open-Source Toolbox"_**.

----
----
-<h1 id="step-by-step"> Developing Personas for AI: Step-by-Step </h1>

 We have elaborated a 5-steps process for the development of user personas for AI:
 * [Step 1: Identification of (Potential) User Groups](#step-one)